 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Many graduates in speech and hearing sciences gain entrance into a graduate-level program in speech-language pathology or audiology.
+Many graduates of speech and hearing sciences gain entrance into a graduate-level program in speech-language pathology or audiology.
 In both fields, a graduate degree is required for employment.

 The undergraduate degree in speech and hearing science is also excellent preparation for those who wish to enter professional or graduate programs in fields such as:

-Graduates in speech-language pathology and audiology can work with children or adults with communication disorders in a variety of settings, including:
+Graduates of speech-language pathology and audiology can work with children or adults with communication disorders in a variety of settings, including: